Daali/meteotemplate_mods/README.md

 # added radarRainviewer block
 * new block to use radarBE's rainviewer iframe but to set location of station as default load

+# added stationStatusRPI block
+* new block to show meteobridge RPI status in the stationStatus.
+* added hack of davidefa's api.php, /update/apiSetup.php and /update/saveAPISettings.php